These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 16 of 30All photos

 Contrary to what many women think (and what some misguided fitness professionals will tell you), lifting weights will not make you "big and bulky."
 Women lack the testosterone levels necessary to achieve a significant amount of muscle gain.
-The truth is that lifting weights will help you get leaner and increase your bone density, which is critical for the prevention of osteoporosis—a disease affecting 44 million Americans, 80 percent of which are women.
+The truth is that lifting weights will help you get leaner and will increase your bone density, which is critical for the prevention of osteoporosis—a disease affecting 44 million Americans, 80 percent of whom are women.
+(See: 5 Reasons Lifting Heavy Weights Won't Make You Bulk Up)

 Day 17: Have Vegetables at Breakfast